2/20/2025

 Joe Gilliam

-Yeah, sure, Richard.
-Thanks for the question.
-You know, that's we have not gotten that granular around the specific number is what I can tell you is and there's a reason for that.
-Training of doctors in place to IDOS is not really a primary gating item for the continued progress of that product.
-The reality is that there's there are more than several thousand, as you know, surgeons who have sufficient training on angle based surgery and IDOS is an extension of that already existing training.
-Of course, we make sure that they're armed with the pearls around the little nuances of successful outcome with the procedure.
-But that's that's really not a gating item.
+Yeah, sure.
+Richard, thanks for the question.
+You know, that's, we have not gotten that granular around the specific numbers.
+What I can tell you is, and there's a reason for that, training of doctors that relate to IDO's is not really a primary gating item for the continued progress of that product.
+The reality is that there are more than several thousand, as you know, surgeons who have sufficient training on angle-based surgery, and IDOS is an extension of that already existing training.
+Of course, we make sure that they're armed with the pearls around the little nuances of a successful outcome with the procedure, but that's really not a gating item.
 We've had a lot of success in training doctors to date across the country at a pretty rapid rate.
-I would expect that to continue in 2025, in particular, as professional fee schedules are turned on and general reimbursement competences continue to be solidified.
-But that really has not not been a gating item to date.
-We do make sure that, as I referenced earlier, that we're also delivering the kind of training and education of office staff on the reimbursement dynamics associated with procedural pharmaceutical like IDOS.
+I would expect that to continue in 2025, in particular as professional fee schedules are turned on and general reimbursement competencies continue to be solidified.
+But that really has not been a gating item to date.
+We do make sure that, as I referenced earlier, that we're also delivering, you know, the kind of training and education of office staff on the reimbursement dynamics associated with a procedural pharmaceutical like IDOS.
 It's a little different.
-And so we want to make sure that we're there upfront through those early cases afterwards.
-And in some ways, that is probably a bigger gating item, if you will, towards the launching and scaling of IDOS than surgical training of the doctors themselves.
+And so we want to make sure that we're there up front through those early cases afterwards.
+And in some ways, that is probably a bigger gating item, if you will, towards the launching and scaling of Eidos than surgical training of the doctors themselves.

 speaker